• Skip to primary navigation

 Pumpkin

-This pumpkin muffin recipe calls for a can of pumpkin, NOT pumpkin pie filling.
+This gluten‑free pumpkin muffins recipe calls for a can of pumpkin, NOT pumpkin pie filling.
 While most people love pumpkin in the fall, it’s actually a super food with amazing benefits that make me want to eat it year round.

 Pumpkin is packed with antioxidants that can help repair skin damage as well as potentially lower your risk of cancer and help your eyes.
 Pumpkin also contains vitamins that can improve your immunity.